hpramanathan/project2-reactlist/README.md

 - The user just needs to load the deployment link above to access the app.

-## Timefram and Working Team (Solo)
+## Timeframe and Working Team (Solo)
 - We were given 6 days to work on this project on our own.

 ## Technologies Used
-- CODE VERSIONING/CONTROL
+- **CODE VERSIONING/CONTROL**
   - Git and GitHub
-- DEVELOPER TOOLS
-  - React, React Router, Windows Subsystem for Linux, Visual Studio Code, Mozilla Firefox and Mozilla Firefox Developer Tools
-- WIREFRAME & USER STORIES
-  - Excalidraw
-- CODING
+- **CODING**
   - CSS
   - JavaScript
   - JSX
+- **DEVELOPER TOOLS**
+  - Mozilla Firefox
+  - Mozilla Firefox Developer Tools
+  - React
+  - React Router
+  - Visual Studio Code
+  - Windows Subsystem for Linux
+- **WIREFRAME & USER STORIES**
+  - Excalidraw

 ## Planning
-- I used Excalidraw to create a basic wireframe of the game console on the webpage.
+- I used Excalidraw to create a basic wireframe of the intended Home page.

 ![My Wireframe](project2-wireframe.svg)